-The pictures below, with my original demo paintings (interpretations of the photos shown above), show the subjects currently available as video links (sent to you as a set of stages linked to Google photos).
+The pictures below of my original demo paintings show the subjects currently available as video links (sent as a set of stages linked to Google photos).

-They are aimed at people who are at the more advanced ‘improvers’ level in painting with watercolours and cost £8 each (there is a sample link to watch for demo no. 1 as a taster).
+They are aimed at people who are at a more advanced level in painting with watercolours and cost £8 each (there is a sample link to watch for demo no. 1 as a taster).

 Lasting approx. 1 hour + on average, they are divided into several stages for easier reference use.
 Each demonstration has a running commentary on the colours and techniques used, recorded in stages on my phone camera.